Calamitous/grep-fu/README.markdown

 	grep-fu c budget_dragon --verbose

 This will output the filename, line number, and found line.
-This should be used for fairly narrow searches, as it c an produce a whole lot of output.
+This should be used for fairly narrow searches, as it can produce a whole lot of output.

-Thanks go out to [Scotty Moon]:http://github.com/scottymoon for this feature.
+Thanks go out to [Scotty Moon]: http://github.com/scottymoon for this feature.

 Technical mumbo-jumbo
 ---------------------